 - Materials mandated by law or university policy concerning health and safety issues.
-As a general rule, exceptions can be made only with approval from the Center for Student Enrichment or Identity Brand and Marketing.
+As a general rule, exceptions can be made only with approval from the Center for Student Enrichment or Marketing and Communications.

 - Materials promoting events or activities requiring advanced ticket sales.

-F. Guidelines for posting materials in common areas of residence hall, apartment living areas, and faculty and staff offices are determined by the supervisors of those areas.
-Materials for these areas, however, must still be registered for posting in the Center for Student Enrichment or Identity Brand and Marketing.
+F. Guidelines for posting materials in common areas of residence halls, apartment living areas, and faculty and staff offices are determined by the supervisors of those areas.
+Materials for these areas, however, must still be registered for posting in the Center for Student Enrichment or Marketing and Communications.

 G. Registered 501C3 non-profit agencies are permitted to post up to 20 posters for a one-week period.
-The “Registered for Posting” stamp must be obtained from the Center for Student Enrichment or Identity Brand and Marketing.
+The “Registered for Posting” stamp must be obtained from the Center for Student Enrichment or Marketing and Communications.